pantheon-systems/documentation/source/content/partials/upstream-management-dependencies.md

 reviewed: ""
 ---

-### How to Add Dependencies to Your Upstream
+## Add Dependencies to Your Upstream

-1. Clone the Git repository for your upstream.
+1. Clone the Git repository for your Custom Upstream.

-1. Require the upstream management package if you have not already:
+1. Require the Custom Upstream management package if you have not already:

     ```bash{promptUser: user}
     composer require pantheon-systems/upstream-management